Search

 NOTE: The Rectangle module is a basic primitive shape inside the Flow Editor.
 The Scene Node module is used to rotate and position the Rectangle model.

-Additional Mask
+Garbage Mask

 These models for example can mask out a studio lamp in front of a green or other studio equipment that may go over the edges of your green screen from certain angles of your studio camera.

 Here a studio lamp is masked out from the green.
-The green area was set in the Studio control panel and the mask was created by connecting Box body modules to the Additional Mask pin.
+The green area was set in the Studio control panel and the mask was created by connecting Box body modules to the Garbage Mask pin.

-Without Additional Mask |
+Without Garbage Mask

-With Additional Masks |
+With Garbage Masks

 NOTE: Show Green and Show Non-Green pins also affect these models' visibility and can help greatly when placing these models.